-Talk therapy (also known as psychotherapy) can give patients a better understanding of themselves and their goals as well as a new perspective on a difficult situation.
+Reality based therapy is also known as talk therapy and psychotherapy.
+Reality therapy for substance abuse can give patients a better understanding of themselves and their goals as well as a new perspective on a difficult situation.
 Through this kind of therapy, patients develop new skills to improve their relationship with themselves and others in their lives.

 Many addiction treatment facilities rely strictly on talk therapy (or psychotherapy) to help patients achieve sobriety.
-Examples of psychotherapy include cognitive-behavioral therapy (CBT), behavioral therapy, interpersonal therapy, family therapy, and group therapy.
+Examples of psychotherapy include cognitive-behavioral therapy (CBT), behavioral therapy, interpersonal therapy, family therapy, and group therapy, all of which are used at Crest View Recovery Center.
 Psychotherapy gives patients both a built-in support system and the benefit of being able to talk to someone going through a similar experience with addiction.
 It is important to note that everyone is different and has unique situations.
 While these therapeutic methods may work for some people, they may not work for others.

 What is Reality Based Therapy for Substance Abuse?

-Reality therapy is a form of cognitive-behavioral psychotherapy that focuses on living in the present and facing one’s reality.
-In other words, reality therapy is a therapeutic approach that focuses on problem-solving and making better choices to achieve specific goals.
+Reality therapy is a form of cognitive behavioral therapy that focuses on living in the present and facing one’s reality and is a common form of therapy used here in Asheville, NC to treat drug and alcohol addiction.
+In other words, reality therapy is an evidence based addiction treatment with a therapeutic approach that focuses on problem-solving and making better choices to achieve specific goals.

 Upon believing that people experience psychological problems in life due to not being able to fulfill basic needs, American Psychiatrist William Glasser developed this reality-based therapy approach in the 1960s, so that people could find the necessary resources to meet the needs and goals of survival.